natario1/CameraView/docs/_posts/2018-12-20-contributing.md

 title: "Contributing & License"
 category: extra
 date: 2018-12-20 19:28:45
-order: 3
+order: 2
 ---

 Everyone is welcome to contribute with suggestions or pull requests, as the library is under active development, although it has reached a high level of stability.

 We are grateful to anyone who has contributed with fixes, features or feature requests.
+If you don't want to get involved but still want to support the project, please [consider donating](donate.html).

 ## Bug reports